OUR VISION:

 -

-Make Hip Hop Therapy methods widely available
+Make Hip Hop Therapy training widely available

 OUR MISSION: